Project

 Added

-• Brand favicons. app/icon.js renders a 32×32 PNG (solid Grace Gold with a white serif “L”) used by browsers in tabs, bookmarks, and history. app/apple-icon.js renders a 180×180 PNG (Grace-Gold gradient with a larger serif “L”) used by iOS when users add the site to their home screen.
-Both go through next/og ImageResponse like the OG image so the renderer is consistent; both are marked dynamic = 'force-static' for static-export compatibility.
+app/icon.jsrenders a 32×32 PNG (solid Grace Gold with a white serif “L”) used by browsers in tabs, bookmarks, and history.app/apple-icon.jsrenders a 180×180 PNG (Grace-Gold gradient with a larger serif “L”) used by iOS when users add the site to their home screen.
+Both go throughnext/ogImageResponselike the OG image so the renderer is consistent; both are markeddynamic = 'force-static'for static-export compatibility. /changelogpage that readsCHANGELOG.mdat build time and renders it as styled HTML, using the same long-form typography as/privacyand/terms.
+Addedmarked@^16as a dependency for the markdown → HTML conversion.
+The changelog page lives inside the existing(legal)route group so it inherits the shared sticky header and footer.- Added a Changelog link to the in-page legal/docs nav and to the home page footer.
+Updated the (legal) layout's footer wording so it covers all three pages (not only the legal ones).

 Notes